Table of Contents

 I am a CNRS research engineer involved in the integration of heterogeneous data and their publication and sharing as Knowledge Graphs on the Web, using knowledge engineering, the Semantic Web and Linked Open Data technologies.

-I am a member of I3S laboratory's SPARKS group, and a member of Inria's Wimmics team.
+I am a member of I3S laboratory, and a member of Inria's Wimmics team.

 Research activities